About The Awards

-This year's winner is Brendan Davis from Galilee Catholic Primary School in North Bondi.
+Last year's winner was Brendan Davis from Galilee Catholic Primary School in North Bondi.
 A wonderful advocate for the game and a fantastic role model for sportsmanship and safe play, Brendan goes above and beyond to inspire his students.

-This year's award is proudly supported by Accor Hotels.
+This year's award was proudly supported by Accor Hotels.

 Women In League Achievement Award

 The Women In League Achievement Award is presented to someone who has acted as an exceptional advocate for the advancement and opportunity of women in rugby league.
 The winner's unique contributions will have raised awareness of women's involvement in rugby league, and will have played an active role in encouraging more girls and women to participate in the game.

 Last year's winner was Jessica Skinner from Trangie. in 2018 year alone, Jess traveled close to 12,000kms through remote and rural communities to provide opportunities for women to be involved in our game.